jamesrcounts/jamesrcounts.com/_posts/2021-07-07-terraform-pipelines-with-azure-devops.md

 used to split plan and apply into separate steps within automation systems.

-The execution plan doesn’t solve the requirement to review the plan.
+The execution plan doesn't solve the requirement to review the plan.
-We’ll see how to do that soon.
+We'll see how to do that soon.
 For now, let's look at the build stage steps.

 [infrastructure/azure-pipelines.yml:](https://github.com/jamesrcounts/terraform-getting-started-azure/blob/b1dd7ea36a633330fbdc52b356cca76c5a8d9f03/infrastructure/azure-pipelines.yml#L29)